jackiepurdue/paper-2019-amr-uba/manuscript.md

 These groups of OXA could behave very differently and some could have data recovery similar to that of MCR, but we are missing out on this because of the phenotypic naming scheme over a rigorous scheme which takes into account the genetic similarity.
 In MCR, the naming situation is less arbitrary.
 The closely related variants are classified under the same primary number.
 Several versions of MCR-1 exist, for example, and all form a clade.

-### Part 4: Should naming reflext phylogenetic relationships?
+### Part 4: Should naming reflect phylogenetic relationships?

 Finding an ideal nomenclature scheme which within, or generalizing across AMR families is problematic.
 Nomenclature which has been shown to be phylogenetically consistent, such as that of MCR, is nonetheless subject to ambiguity.